Idarado Mine: Hammond's early venture

+Newport mining operations

+World War II

 In 1939, mining giant Newmont Mining began exploration in the San Juans, looking for sources of base metals to assist America's allies in Europe, already embroiled in the opening months of WW2.
 Newmont's lead exploration geologist/executive, Fred Searls, recommended utilizing the old Treasury Tunnel, extending it to intercept the Barstow and the Black Bear Mines.
 Searls recognized the Barstow and Black Bear still possessed large reserves of lead and zinc beneath their historic workings, which the previous mine owners had not exploited as it was uneconomical.

 At Searls direction, Newmont began buying outright, or leasing, most of the old mining claims in the area.
 He convinced another mining company, the Sunshine Mining Company from Wallace, Idaho to form a joint venture.
 Development of their new mine was now up and running.
 They named it "Idarado Mining Company" to reflect the partnership of both companies.

+Gold in quartz and sphalerite, detail of historic slabbed ore specimen from the Idarado Mine, collected in 1927.

 Big changes were soon in store for Idarado.
 After the start of America's involvement in WW2, the nation needed lead, zinc and copper - strategic metals needed for the war effort.
 In 1942, the War Production Board Order L-208, went into effect, shutting down gold mines to reallocate the resources and manpower that gold mining was consuming.
 Shortly thereafter, the War Production Board created the Domestic Metals Procurement Program in 1943 to financially assist mine owners with developing base metal mines as quickly as possible.
 The Idarado mine was a perfect candidate for federal assistance.
-In June of 1943 the US Federal Government, leased the Idarado and paid to have the Treasury Tunnel extended the additional 7000' to come in beneath the old Black Bear workings.
+In June 1943, the US Federal Government, leased the Idarado and paid to have the Treasury Tunnel extended the additional 7000 feet to come in beneath the old Black Bear workings.

-Once the Treasury Tunnel was under the Black Bear, miners created a 600' vertical raise to intersect and drain the old workings.
+Once the Treasury Tunnel was under the Black Bear, miners created a 600 feet vertical raise to intersect and drain the old workings.
 A great deal of infrastructure was needed before the mine could go into production though.
-Miners build ore shoots, laid rail, strung electrical and ventilation, drifted on the ore body in preparation for stopeing the veins.
+Miners build ore shoots, laid rail, strung electrical and ventilation, drifted on the ore body in preparation for stopping the veins.
 By the time the mine was ready to produce, WW2 was in its final year.

+War's end

-In June of 1944 Newmont bought back the lease on Idarado from the federal government, repaying the cost of the Treasury extension.
+In June 1944, Newmont bought back the lease on Idarado from the federal government, repaying the cost of the Treasury extension.
 The mine was ready to produce, but needed a concentration mill.
-A new, 250 ton-per-day selective flotation mill was built and by January of 1945 the mine was in full swing.
+A new, 250 ton-per-day selective flotation mill was built and by January 1945 the mine was in full swing.
 Mill tailings were slurried out, flowing across a tailings suspension bridge across the gulch and creek, depositing them farther down the valley near the townsite of Ironton.
 Concentrates from the mill were trucked north to Montrose, where they were shipped by rail to the smelter.

 Newmont Mining, finally seeing profits from the mine coming in, bought out Sunshine Mining's stake in Idarado, becoming the sole owner.